kunalkeshan/IEEE-Webture-Mailing-Application/README.md

     }
   ```

-- For the Mailing Service, [Mailgun](https://mailgun.com) is used in the application.
+- For the Mailing Service, [Nodemailer](https://nodemailer.com/) is used in the application with gmail as its service.
-  - Create a Mailgun account.
-  - Add your Domain and create an API Key for it.
-  - Copy your domain and paste it in a `.env` file on the root of your app.
+  - Copy your email and password in a `.env` file on the root of your app.

   ```env
     # NODE ENVIRONMENT